 Travelling / easy to transport

-The template of this dog will hinder his accessibility to some transport, but his need to be with his master and his adaptation skills allow him to be able to travel without too many constraints.
+The size of this dog will hinder his accessibility to some transport, but his need to be with his master and his adaptation skills allow him to be able to travel without too many constraints.

 Golden Retriever and cats